-In result, we get relevant ad content delivered to a target audience, but with even lesser reliance on the personal data and user monitoring.
+In result, we get relevant ad content delivered to a target audience, but with an even lesser reliance on the personal data and user monitoring.

 This technique is currently widely practiced by question-and-answer / review/recommendation sites like Quora, whose targeting is based on specific topics and relevant questions.

 Questionable or undisclosed use of personal data had been an issue in an advertising industry for a long time.

 Now, with the legislation getting stricter and public concern at its all-time high – wild west-styled ways of doing digital advertising are gone, and there is a need to figure out cleaner, more transparent, and more effective ways of delivering advertisements without walking on eggshells and breaking the rules.

 Implementation of either Behavioral or Contextual Targeting can be one of the solutions that can be instrumental in keeping an ad tech as effective as it was while staying within the legal field.

-While there are certain challenges in case of Behavioral Targeting regarding gaining user consent for storing cookies and gathering selected types of personal data (such as IP address) - it is still less problematic than full-on old-school retargeting.
+While there are challenges in case of Behavioral Targeting regarding gaining user consent for storing cookies and gathering selected types of personal data (such as IP address) - it is still less problematic than full-on old-school retargeting.

 On the other hand, Contextual Targeting completely avoids GDPR and does its job the other way around – by concentrating on the content of the page instead of the user.